BY Willem le Roux , Pieter Colyn AND Tyla Foster

 - make recommendations to prevent a similar accident, serious illness or health-threatening occurrence.

-On 23 March 2020, a notice was published by the Compensation Commissioner, stipulating that, effective from the date of publication, employees who have "occupationally acquired" COVID-19 may be compensated in terms of the Compensation for Occupational Injuries and Diseases Act, 1993.
+On 23 March 2020, a notice was published by the Compensation Commissioner, stipulating that, effective from date of publication, employees who have "occupationally acquired" Covid-19 may be compensated in terms of the Compensation for Occupational Injuries and Diseases Act, 1993.

-- Occupationally acquired COVID-19 is described in the Notice as a disease contracted by an employee, arising out of, and in the course of his or her employment.
-For further information, please see our previous ENSight.
+- Occupationally acquired Covid-19 is described in the Notice as a disease contracted by an employee, arising out of, and in the course of his or her employment.
+For further information, please see our previous MOHS ENSight.

 In terms of section 102 of the MHSA, the term "serious illness" is defined as meaning: "any illness resulting from occupational exposure that affects the health of a person to the extent that it incapacitates the affected person from resuming that person's normal or similar occupation for four days or more".